wezm/wezm.net/v2/content/posts/2025/stylus/index.md

 <!-- more -->

-Stylus has the ability to share and use shared styles, but I just use styles I write myself.
+Stylus has the ability to share and use shared-styles, but I just use styles I write myself.
 Styles can by applied to all sites, specific sub-domains, domains, or domains + paths.
 I note the matching rule of each style at the top of each entry.